 by Andrea de Lera

-Andrea de Lera (she goes by her mother’s surname because it sounds better, sorry Dad) is a graduate in English Studies and Communication from her hometown University of Oviedo (Spain) and spent a year at Leeds Uni.
+Andrea de Lera (she goes by her mother’s surname because it sounds better, sorry dad) is a graduate in English Studies and Communication from her hometown University of Oviedo (Spain) and spent a year at Leeds Uni.
 Someone told her once she was funny and she knew about movies and TV so she based her life around that.
-Her favourite movies include Singin’ In The Rain, Some Like It Hot, The Rocky Horror Picture Show or When Harry Met Sally.
-Find her on Twitter and IG @andreadelera, on Letterboxd or her blog.
+Her favorite movies include Singin’ In The Rain, Some Like It Hot, The Rocky Horror Picture Show or When Harry Met Sally.
+Find her on Twitter and IG @andreadelera, on Letterboxd or her blog

 Categories: Feminist Criticism